rust-lang/rust/src/tools/miri/README.md

   `stderr` and `stdout` files instead of checking whether the output matches.
 * `MIRI_SKIP_UI_CHECKS` (recognized by `./miri test`): don't check whether the `stderr` or `stdout` files match the actual output.

-The following environment variables are *internal* and must not be used by anyone but Miri itself.
-They are used to communicate between different Miri binaries, and as such worth documenting:

-* `MIRI_BE_RUSTC` can be set to `host` or `target`.
-It tells the Miri driver to actually not interpret the code but compile it like rustc would.
-With `target`, Miri sets some compiler flags to prepare the code for interpretation; with `host`, this is not done.
-  This environment variable is useful to be sure that the compiled `rlib`s are compatible with Miri.
-* `MIRI_CALLED_FROM_SETUP` is set during the Miri sysroot build, which will re-invoke `cargo-miri` as the `rustc` to use for this build.
-* `MIRI_CALLED_FROM_RUSTDOC` when set to any value tells `cargo-miri` that it is running as a child process of `rustdoc`, which invokes it twice for each doc-test and requires special treatment, most notably a check-only build before interpretation.
-  This is set by `cargo-miri` itself when running as a `rustdoc`-wrapper.
-* `MIRI_CWD` when set to any value tells the Miri driver to change to the given directory after loading all the source files, but before commencing interpretation.
-This is useful if the interpreted program wants a different working directory at run-time than at build-time.
-* `MIRI_LOCAL_CRATES` is set by `cargo-miri` to tell the Miri driver which crates should be given special treatment in diagnostics, in addition to the crate currently being compiled.
-* `MIRI_ORIG_RUSTDOC` is set and read by different phases of `cargo-miri` to remember the value of `RUSTDOC` from before it was overwritten.
-* `MIRI_REPLACE_LIBRS_IF_NOT_TEST` when set to any value enables a hack that helps bootstrap run the standard library tests in Miri.
-* `MIRI_VERBOSE` when set to any value tells the various `cargo-miri` phases to perform verbose logging.
-* `MIRI_HOST_SYSROOT` is set by bootstrap to tell `cargo-miri` which sysroot to use for *host* operations.

 [testing-miri]: CONTRIBUTING.md#testing-the-miri-driver